 As a rule of thumb, the younger, leaner and more active a person is, the greater the results with a CICO approach.
 Statistically the majority of people that like to loose weight and body fat while functioning well and feeling great in their daily life are not on the younger, leaner and more active side.
 They also often are not willing to take the time and make weighing and tracking everything they eat a priority.

 Weighing food, tracking food and doing the math takes times.
 Its too inefficient for most.

 If you are willing to do that, do it.
 Track your food.

-Don’t go by only formulas that tell you how many macros and calories to eat and how much to increase or cut.
+Don't go by only formulas that tell you how many macros and calories to eat and how much to increase or cut.
 These recommendations are constantly off.
-Use the tracking as a bookeeping tool.
+Use the tracking as a bootkeeping tool.
 Change macros and calories.
-Measure the change in bodyfat and weight through skinfolds and calipers.
+Measure the change in body fat and weight through skinfolds and calipers.
 Then adjust.

-And always by aware that tracking food can be one thing through your journey of Body Comp improvements that can become mentalls quite taxing.
+And always by being aware that tracking food can be one thing through your journey of Body Comp improvements that can become mentally quite taxing.

 How to approach to Body Comp Improvements mentally

 Success is based on mindset.
-The greatest training program and nutrional advise won’t lead to great progress if the mindset doesn’t guide its execution.
-Following three principles are key to develop or mainain a mental approach that facilitates great progress in Body Comp:
+The greatest training program and nutritional advise won't lead to great progress if the mindset doesn't guide its execution.
+The following three principles are key to develop or mainain a mental approach that facilitates great progress in Body Comp:

-This article is called „The Ultimate Guide to Body Comp Transformations“ as it gives an conceptual overview over the three major pillars of Body Comp Results – training, nutrition and mindset.
+This article is called "The Ultimate Guide to Body Comp Transformations" as it gives a conceptual overview over the three major pillars of Body Comp Results - training, nutrition and mindset.

 A conceptual overview is key, as it acts like a GPS.
 It allows you to adjust your training, your nutrition and your mental approach.
 In this case to make constant progress in Body Comp.